 At the heart of the Act were three major issues - government control over the planning process, development schemes and development control (Newman and Thornley 1996; Corkindale, 2004; Shaw and Lord, 2009).
 However, government reconstruction efforts benefitted both sections of the manufacturing industry that experienced and profited from close wartime relationship with the state and ordinary working and fighting population whose loyalty and commitment were essential for the prosecution of the war (Simpson et al, 1989).
-For example, this period witnessed the introduction of the national health insurance system, expansion of education and mass construction - ensuring improved quality of life and social welfare that necessitated the introduction of a comprehensive planning system, a manifestation of a form of human action.
+For example, this period witnessed the introduction of the national health insurance system, expansion of education and mass construction of council houses (Mullins and Murie, 2006).
+It is therefore the incentives from the reconstruction - ensuring improved quality of life and social welfare that necessitated the introduction of a comprehensive planning system, a manifestation of a form of human action.